-I supervise four PhD students, one of whom is supported by the Buffalo Bill Center of the West and the McCracken Research Library at Cody, Wyoming.
+I am primary supervisor of three PhD students, and second supervisor of four.
+I have supervised 9 PhDs to completion, four of which were supported by the Buffalo Bill Center of the West and the McCracken Research Library at Cody, Wyoming.

 I am currently the Head of the Graduate School of the Faculty of Humanities and Social Sciences (HaSS), after being Postgraduate Research Director for History and Modern Langauges in the School of Humanities.
 I have been Senior Vice Dean of the Faculty of Humanities & Social Sciences (HaSS) and Vice Dean Academic (twice), with wide-ranging roles that included support for the Faculty Management Team and contributing to the planning process.

 I have been an external examiner at the Universities of Aberdeen, Dundee, Edinburgh, Glasgow and Sussex.

 I was the Strathclyde theme leader for the current QAA Enhancement Theme, "Student Transitions" (2014-17).

 Year 1 British History since 1790 (lectures)

 Year 2 History of the USA since 1877